google/wuffs/test/data/README.md

 Museum of art. `http://www.metmuseum.org/art/collection/search/436532` lists that image as in the public domain.

-hibiscus.\* are various encodings of a photo of "Hibiscus and Parrots" by Louis Comfort Tiffany, held by the Metropolitan Museum of Art.
+hibiscus.regular.\* are various encodings of a photo of "Hibiscus and Parrots" by Louis Comfort Tiffany, held by the Metropolitan Museum of Art.
 `http://www.metmuseum.org/art/collection/search/13503` lists that image as in the public domain.

+hibiscus.primitive.\* is the result of running the hibiscus.regular.png image through `github.com/fogleman/primitive` and other programs:
+  - `primitive -i hibiscus.regular.png -o hibiscus.primitive.svg -s 442 -n 32`
+  - `inkscape -z -e hibiscus.primitive.png hibiscus.primitive.svg`
+  - Various invocations of `convert` and `cwebp`

 hippopotamus.\* are various encodings of a cropping of a photo of "Hippopotamus (William)", held by the Metropolitan Museum of Art.